by Aljo Quintans

 Embracing diversity: My international house

 As soon as I arrived in the UK, I was promptly astonished with the country’s diversity.
-I can still vividly remember how a student volunteer from my University, a Vietnamese, picked me up from the airport, and assisted me to the coach, with a Pakistani driver, to take me to my accommodation.
+I can still vividly remember how a student volunteer from my university, a Vietnamese, picked me up from the airport, and assisted me to the coach, with a Pakistani driver, to take me to my accommodation.
 He was very kind.
-He chatted with me all throughout the travel (that’s how I learned where he came from as well as our driver’s) that I abruptly forgot all my first day jitters.
+He chatted with me all throughout the travel (that’s how I learned where he came from, as well as our driver’s) that I abruptly forgot all my first-day jitters.
 When I got into my house, I was welcomed by my Indian landlady and was immediately introduced to my housemates – there were six of us, a French, a German, an Italian, an Indian, an Indonesian, and me, a Filipino.

 In the beginning, I was not very sure how to approach my international housemates.
-Coming from different countries, as international students in the University of Manchester, it would be quite obvious that each one of us has different personality.
+Coming from different countries, as international students in the University of Manchester, it would be quite obvious that each one of us has a different personality.
 From there, I learned my first lesson in the UK – to always be yourself.
 I started mingling with my housemates, talking about our own countries and sharing our individual backgrounds.

-I consider living in my accommodation, a wonderful blessing.
-I got along with my housemates so easily that we enjoyed travelling together as well as having movie and game nights.
+I consider living in my accommodation a wonderful blessing.
+I got along with my housemates so easily that we enjoyed travelling together, as well as having movie and game nights.
 They have instantaneously become my best buddies.
 As such, I would like to urge you that if you will be a student in a different country, such as the UK, and if you would have the choice to do so, live with foreigners.
 It will be an extremely fulfilling experience.

 Among other things, my housemates and I are fond of eating together.
 Coming from various parts of the world, our dining table would always look like a buffet in an international society.
 Indeed, food is a big part of a country’s culture and an expression of one’s identity.
 Of course, I cook Filipino dishes for them, and thank God, they (always) love it.
-Cooking and sharing Filipino food to my housemates is not only a time for socialisation but most importantly, a way of engaging them to partake in a little bit of culture and traditions that we have, and that we are proud of.
+Cooking and sharing Filipino food to my housemates is not only a time for socialisation but most importantly, a way of engaging them to partake in a little bit of culture and traditions that we have and are proud of.
 (Note: they love my adobo and sinigang.)